geetptl/BookBarter/backend/BACKEND.md

 # BookBarter

-### Backend for Software Engineering - Fall 2023 project
+### Backend

 ## How to Run

-Before anything else, you'll need a `.env` file that looks like following:
+Before anything else, you'll need a `backend/.env` file that looks like following:

 ```
 POSTGRES_USER=bookbarter_user